FAQ

 2. Place up to one outlier/extra core into each lane.

-3. Immediately write the site initials in the space provided above lane (i.e. RB, LLA, etc.).
+3. Immediately write the site initials in the space provided above the lane (i.e. RB, LLA, etc.).

 4. Replace the clear cover.